cesarsotovalero/cesarsotovalero.github.io/_posts/2017/2017-11-14-git-fundamentals.md

 # Git fetch & push & pull

-To push the content of your project to a remote repository (e.g., GitHub) create a repo and add it as a remote:
+To push the content of your project to a remote repository (e.g., GitHub), create a repo and add it as a remote:

 ```bash
 git remote add origin http://github.com/username/reponame.git
 git push -u origin master
 ```

-The fetch  command allows to retrieve the changes on the remote without merging to the master branch:
+The fetch command allows retrieving the changes on the remote without merging to the `master` branch:

 ```bash
 git  fetch